Kevin R. Hultine, Ph.D.

 - Plant physiological responses to episodic disturbance

 - Stable isotope ecology

-- Plant water relations
+- Plant water relations and plant carbon balance

 My work revolves around studying how plants cope with environmental stress in desert ecosystems (including those in urban, riparian and upland areas).
 Specific questions I seek to answer include understanding 1) relationships between the physiology / morphology of stem succulents and their sensitivity to climate extremes, 2) patterns of plant resource allocation and how carbon allocation strategies (i.e. resource storage, growth, reproduction) govern the capacity for plants to cope with herbivory, drought and other stressors, 3) how local adaptation to environmental conditions impacts populations and species responses to climate change and other global change processes.
 To this end, I am applying stable isotope methods, dendrochronological techniques, measurements in plant water relations and measurements of plant carbon allocation and storage to improve our understanding of how desert plant systems function at multiple scales.